| | | |

 The meat provides a smokey, deep flavor.
 But we can easily achieve that same flavor with all vegan ingredients (like smoked paprika) and no animals harmed.

-Ingredients for split pea soup: green split peas, onions, thyme, carrots, veggie stock, and more.
+Ingredients for vegan split pea soup on a surface including green split peas, onions, thyme and carrots.

 Ingredients